-“We have been careful with the prize money though; we want to make this win a multi-generational thing so generations of our family to come will benefit from it.
+“We have been careful with the prize money though; we want to make this to win a multi-generational thing, so generations of our family come will benefit from it.

-“My advice to anyone else who wins such a large amount is to leave it in a term deposit for six-months so you can take time to settle down.
-I left ours in the bank for three-months and looking back I could have left it longer.
+“My advice to anyone else who wins such a large amount is to leave it in term of deposit for six-months so you can take time to settle down.
+I left ours in the bank for three months and looking back I could have left it longer.

 “Then make sure you make investments based on sound financial advice, and be careful who you tell.

 “We told basically no one; it can really change people’s perspective and how they treat you.
-In saying that, we’ve helped a lot of people along the way without them realising we won lotto, just doing little acts of kindness wherever we can,” the winner said.
+By saying that, we’ve helped a lot of people along the way without them realizing we won the lotto, just doing little acts of kindness wherever we can,” the winner said.

 THE TOWNSVILLE FAMILY

 With the dream home, dream boat, dream shed, and no secrets.

 The young family that won $27.9 million with the Online Casino ticket they bought from The Lucky Charm news agency in Towns Ville has had a whirlwind year of buying everything follow their hearts desired.